zach-cullen/omdb-movie-awards/README.md

 See Deployed Site:
 [OMDB Movie Awards](https://omdb-movie-awards.vercel.app/)

-This app allows users to search the [OMDB Movie Database](http://www.omdbapi.com/) public API, and select 5 films to be displayed as nominees for 'The Shppies' Movie Awards.
+This app allows users to search the [OMDB Movie Database](http://www.omdbapi.com/) public API, and select 5 films to be displayed as nominees for 'The Shoppies' Movie Awards.

 ![App Preview](https://zc-github-images.s3.us-east-2.amazonaws.com/omdb-movie-awards-preview.png)